amjadbouhouch/headless-gamify/README.md

 # Headless Gamify

-A flexible and modular gamification system that can be integrated into any application.
+Headless Gamify is a flexible and modular gamification system designed for seamless integration into various applications.
+This particular server is tailored for the retail industry, with a primary focus on enhancing employee engagement and motivation.
+By leveraging gamification techniques, it aims to create a more stimulating and rewarding work environment, ultimately boosting productivity and job satisfaction.

 ## Project Structure